Installation

 origin packages.microsoft.com

-So, if I wanted to create an origin pattern that will automatically upgrade Visual Studio Code to the latest version, I can copy and paste this single origin pattern:
+So, if I wanted to identify a release pattern that will automatically upgrade Visual Studio Code to the latest version, I can copy and paste this single string:

 Example 2: Microsoft Edge and Brave Browser